 "Tasshya degozaru ka" means the same thing as "genki desu ka," it's just a different set of words.
 As you can probably guess, tasshya means "in good health" and degozaruka is the "are you" bit of things.

-When asking someone if they are okay (i.e. after you've battled them to the death), you would say "shinpai gomuyou?"
+If you want to tell someone you are okay (like right after a battle you just won), you would say "shinpai gomuyou."
 Shinpai means "worry" or "concern," go is just the particle on muyou that makes it more formal, and muyou means "needlessness" or "unnecessariness."
-Basically you are asking them if their "worry is needless."
-That sounds just like "are you okay?"
+Basically you are telling someone their "worry is needless."
+In other words, you are okay.
+Pretty slick.

 私／ぼく ー＞ 拙者

 Before you go out and talk to people, you should know how to refer to yourself (how else will you say "I am the world's greatest swordsman?").
 In these situations use sesshya.

 Gotta tell people what to do if you are an awesome samurai.
 "You, do this."
 "You, fix my sandal."
 The list goes on and on.
 Use "sochi" in place of "anata."

 ありがとうございます ー＞ かたじけない

 Katajikenai is the samurai version of "thank you."
 When translated directly, it comes out to "I am grateful," or something similar.
 "I'm thankful I didn't run into a ninja today."
 Katajikenai indeed.